Paris school tour

-France’s largest waterpark featuring slides, waves machines and a wide selection of different swimming pools. www.aquaboulevard.com
+France’s largest waterpark features slides, waves machines and a wide selection of different swimming pools. www.aquaboulevard.com

 Bateaux Mouche River Trip

-Take a scenic trip down the River Seine to get an overall feel for Paris, for which the price is included in your overall tour price.
+Take a scenic trip down the River Seine to get an overall feel for Paris.
+One trip not to be missed as the price is included in your overall tour price!

 Disneyland Resort Paris